omega8cc/hosting_le/README.md

 * Let's Encrypt doesn't support wildcard names
 * Let's Encrypt doesn't support IDN names (for now)
 * All site's aliases must have valid DNS names pointing to your server IP address
-* This module will ignore sites with special keywords in their names, or in their redirection target (see Exceptions further below)

 Caveats for non-BOA Aegir systems only
 ======================================